tuncb/imodeljs-testapp/README.md

 # imodeljs-testapp

 A prototype application to test if changes in an imodel reflected in an already created imodel.
-It uses imodel version 0.189.0 but updating to newer versions should not be that much of a work (depending on the changes in creating and updating local imodel files).
+Originally written for imodel version 0.189.0 where editing standalone imodel files were possible.
+The current version 1.14.0 does not allow editing of standalone imodel files (they are called snapshots now) so editing functionality currently does not work.

 Setup:
 * Clone the repo